jtburrows/BENG183Tutorials2022/HW4Tutorial.md

 pip install pandas
 ```

-You can run these commands for
+You can run these commands for the variety of packages you may need to use for this assignment.

 ## Question 3
 This problem involves performing statistical tests on the datasets given, comparing the two columns of each dataset as the two groups for each statistical test.